masinde70/AI-for-HealthCare/README.md

 ## Silver standard
 The silver standard involves hiring several radiologists to each make their own diagnosis of an image.
 The final diagnosis is then determined by a voting system across all of the radiologists’ labels for each image.
 Note, sometimes radiologists’ experience levels are taken into account and votes are weighted by years of experience.

+## Intensity normalization
+Intensity normalization is good practice and should always be done prior to using data for training.
+Making all of your intensity values fall within a small range that is close to zero helps the weights on our convolutional filters stay under control

+## There are two types of normalization that you can perform.

+zero-meaning: subtract that mean intensity value from every pixel.
+standardization: subtract the mean from each pixel and divide by the image’s standard deviation.
+Image augmentation
+Image augmentation allows us to create different versions of the original data.
+Keras provides ImageDataGenerator package for image augmentation.

+Note: not all image augmentation method is appropriate for medical imaging.
+A vertical flip should never be applied.
+And validation data should NEVER be augmented.

+Image resize
+CNNs have an input layer that specifies the size of the image they can process.
+Keras flow_from_directory have a target_size parameter to resize image.